icub-tech-iit/study-icub-head/README.md

 ### Running `model-full`
 Double click on the MATLAB project file `neck-study-full.prj`.
 Upon opening, the Simulink model `neck_head_control.slx` will be opened and the controllers will be imported.
 To run the simulation simply click on `Run`.
+**Note:** By default, the project loads the the autotuned PID parameters located in the file `data/pitch_roll_controllers.mat`.
+Legacy PID parameters are instead located in the script `scripts/initialization_data.m`.
 ### Running `model-simplified`

 Double click on the MATLAB project file `neck-study-simplified.prj`.
 This project contains scripts for running the robust tuning procedure using uncertain models.